How to be a SUCCESSFUL ARTIST

-The most obvious way to measure success as an artist, is art sales.
+For the sake of simplicity, we’re going to say here that the best way to measure success as an artist, is art sales*

 …and healthy art sales will keep you doing what you love – creating art!

-To be a full time artist with a 6-figure salary, you only need 50 people to buy 1 x €2000 artwork per year, or 25 to buy a $4000 artwork
+To be a full time artist with a 6-figure gross income, you only need 50 people to buy 1 x €2000 artwork per year, or 25 to buy a $4000 artwork

 We’re not saying it’s easy to makes sales, although you should get the right partner in your art business – someone to look after the marketing, PR, social media and delivery nightmares associated with being a successful artist.
 To see this in context, lets talk about where the art market is right now…

 The traditional (offline) ways of achieving sales, such as becoming represented by a gallery, attending art fairs, or paying for print magazine adverts are difficult and expensive with limited results due to being based in only one location.
 Even having your own website is expensive, hard and time-consuming to build and maintain*, with limited results due to the additional cost of driving traffic to it – basically your site will not be found easily.